Privacy, data protection and copyright

 In addition to the above, the names and contact details of clients and collaborators may be used for the following:

-If any client, collaborator or subcontractor wishes me not to use their names or contact details in one or more of these ways, please contact me and I shall ensure your choices are respected.
-All newsletters and marketing emails will invite recipients to opt out of such communications.
+Receiving newsletters and marketing emails require a specific opt-in.
+Any such emails contain a method of opting out from receiving them in future.
+If any client, collaborator or subcontractor wishes me not to use their names or contact details for any other purpose listed above, please contact me and I shall ensure your choices are respected.

 Lawful grounds for processing under Article 6 of the GPDR: